Lake Ellesmere / Te Waihora: Recreation

 As well as holding high cultural significance to the indigenous population, Lake Ellesmere / Te Waihora is also rated as a nationally significant site for recreation.
 The lake is currently used for a wide range of water and land based activities.

 Many of these activities are reliant on a healthy natural ecosystem, especially fish and wildlife habitat, and a decrease in the number of people participating in trout fishing and other activities has been recorded since 1996.

 State of the lake and future management

+In 2007 an assessment of the cultural health of Lake Ellesmere / Te Waihora was undertaken as a combined effort by Ngai Tahu and the National Institute of Water and Atmospheric Research (NIWA).
 In a 2010 report on lake water quality, Lake Ellesmere / Te Waihora was deemed the second most polluted lake in New Zealand in terms of nutrient content and algal growth.
 Algal blooms are a regular summer occurrence and toxic algae bloomed in the lake in 2009.

 Results for E. coli levels are also poor with 42% of sites associated with the lake failing national recreational guide standards for water quality.
 No sites achieved the shellfish/food gathering standard or were fit for drinking.